Awesome, Alternative Wedding Fayres in Scotland >> Advice by an Alternative Wedding Photographer

-Having gone through the process of planning a wedding myself, I did what most other engaged folk did at the time: made for the very large Scottish wedding fair.
+Having gone through the process of planning a wedding myself, I did what most other engaged folk did at the time: attended the very large Scottish wedding fair.
 Did I enjoy it?
 It was ok.
 I didn't know any different.
-Nine years ago, the ALTERNATIVE scene which I'm wholly steeped in didn't exist.
+Nine years ago, the ALTERNATIVE scene - an environment which I'm wholly steeped in - didn't exist.
 I connected with a couple of TALENTED suppliers who helped us with aspects of our wedding.
+That was it.
+The rest were indistinct.

 Heading up one of Scotland's leading alternative wedding fairs is Heather Masterton.
 She is the boss lady of the wonderful blog, Braw Brides, and has a burning passion to connect like-minded individuals.
 Here's her thoughts on why she's decided to put on a wedding workshop (note the non-use of fair!) which challenges the direction of the large, mass market events synonymous with wedding planning: